 Overall durability

-Sign up to reveal
+Sign up to unlock for free

-We buy the most popular 15-metre or 20-metre hoses from the biggest brands, as well as cheaper alternatives and put them through a series of tough tests.
-We regularly revisit the garden hoses on sale to see if there are any more popular models that need testing and when we find them we do.
+We regularly revisit the garden hoses on sale to see if there are any more popular models that need testing.
+When we find them, we do.

 Hose setup

-We rate each hose on how easy it is to set up and attach to a standard reel, Including attaching a spray gun to the end of it and attaching the hose securely to the reel.
+We rate each hose on how easy it is to set up and attach to a standard reel, including attaching a spray gun to the end of it and attaching the hose securely to the reel.

 Reeling in the hose